Four-door version of the hugely accomplished Civic

-If you’re one of that seemingly small pocket of car buyers who laments the rise in SUV popularity and yearns for a more traditional motoring landscape, then rejoice: this is the Honda Civic Saloon.
+If you’re one of the few car buyers who laments the rise in SUV popularity and yearns for a more traditional motoring landscape, then rejoice: this is the Honda Civic Saloon.

 Booted, four-door versions of medium-sized family hatchbacks have fallen out of favour over the past decade, meaning fewer manufacturers bother offering them to British buyers.

 Highlighting the point, the Civic Saloon has few direct rivals: the Mazda 3 Fastback is the most obvious alternative, but beyond that you’ve got the more upmarket Audi A3 Saloon and Mercedes-Benz A-Class Saloon, the latter of which arrives in the UK in early 2019, or there’s the smaller Seat Toledo.